diegargon/domo-mqtt/README.md

 Domotica (Home automation)

-Begin test mqtt for home automation, here you can find only some initial test/examples while learning.
+I begin testing mqtt for home automation, here you can find some initial simple test files i got used to linux/c again and a main application

 Will use:

-mosquitto (running in my own linux server)
+mosquitto (MQTT broker/server running in a linux server)

-paho.mqtt.c (Async)
+paho.mqtt.c (Async c libray)

-OrangePI (Raspberry PI clone)
+OrangePI (Raspberry PI clone, programming in C)

-ESP8266 (probably arduino)
+ESP8266 (probably pragrammed with arduino)